L05/p5.multiplayer/README.md

 ## Deploying to Heroku

+### What is Heroku?

+[Heroku](https://heroku.com) is a cloud platform as a service that you can use to host your server instead of hosting it locally on your own machine.
+This will enable users to connect to a set URL from any device's browser as long as the device is connected to the internet, regardless of whether via ethernet, Wi-Fi, LTE, etc.

+**Pros:**
+* Can be accessed from any internet connected device.
+* Dedicated, persistent URL for your own server.
+* Free as long as you're within the platform [limits](https://devcenter.heroku.com/articles/limits).

+**Cons:**
+* Not as fast as a local connection (i.e. wireless router).
+* You must create a Heroku account.
+* A little bit extra setup (but hopefully the below steps make that easier!).

+### Instructions

 1. Make sure to first follow at least steps 1 through 4 in [Getting Started](#getting-started).

 2. Create a free [Heroku](https://heroku.com) account if you don't already have one.